Nestor Lakoba: Establishment as leader

-Lakoba returned to Abkhazia in 1921, as part of its conquest of Georgia.
-Along with Eshba and Nikolai Akirtava, Lakoba was one of the signatories on a telegram to Vladimir Lenin announcing the formation of the Socialist Soviet Republic of Abkhazia (SSR Abkhazia) which was initially allowed to exist as a full union republic.
-A Revolutionary Committee (Revkom), formed and led by Eshba and Lakoba in preparation for the Bolshevik occupation, took control of Abkhazia.
-The Revkom resigned on 17 February 1922, and Lakoba was unanimously elected the Chairman of the Council of People's Commissars, a body that was formed that day, thus effectively the head of Abkhazia.
+Lakoba returned to Abkhazia in 1921, during the Soviet invasion of Georgia.
+By that time, a Revolutionary Committee (Revkom) had been established in Abkhazia on 18 February 1921, led by Bolshevik Isak Zhvania, with Mikheil Chaguria among its members.
+During the initial phase of the establishment of Soviet rule in Abkhazia, Efrem Eshba and Lakoba were absent from Abkhazia, having been sent on a mission to Turkey.
+Along with Eshba and Nikolai Akirtava, Lakoba was one of the signatories on a telegram to Vladimir Lenin announcing the formation of the Socialist Soviet Republic of Abkhazia (SSR Abkhazia).
+The Revkom, which took control of Abkhazia, resigned on 17 February 1922, and Lakoba was unanimously elected the Chairman of the Council of People's Commissars, a body that was formed that day, thus effectively the head of Abkhazia.
 He would hold this post until 17 April 1930, when the council was abolished and replaced by a Presidium of the Central Executive Committee, though Lakoba would retain the top position.
-Though held in high regard by his fellow revolutionaries, Lakoba never held a significant role within the Communist Party and refused to attend any meetings, as the Abkhaz Party was simply a branch of the Georgian Party, instead using his patronage network to establish himself.
+Though held in high regard by his fellow revolutionaries, Lakoba never held a significant role within the Communist Party and refused to attend any meetings, instead using his patronage network to establish himself.